nawabahmadreshi/documentation/pages/getting-started/creating-links.md

 - adobe
 - titanium
 sections:
+- overview
 - guide
-contents: list
+- advanced
 ---

-{% protip title="Link Creation vs. Link Configuration" %}
+{% if page.overview %}

-This page describes the various ways to create links, which are the foundation to everything Branch offers.
+There are many, many ways to create links with Branch!
+Links are the foundation to everything Branch offers, and this guide explains how to generate them by using the mobile SDK.
+See the Advanced page to learn about other opens.

 You can read more about using the link data dictionary to define key/value pairs for deep linking, and the various link analytics and control parameters used throughout this page on the [Link Configuration page]({{base.url}}/getting-started/link-configuration).

+{% elsif page.guide %}

-{% endprotip %}
+{% ingredient quickstart-prerequisite %}{% endingredient %}

-## Mobile SDKs

-With the Branch mobile SDKs, you can easily allow your app's users to create links for sharing content, inviting friends, etc.
+The most common way to create links is by using Branch's mobile SDKs.
+You can easily allow your app's users to create links for sharing content, inviting friends, etc.

-{% if page.ios or page.android or page.unity or page.titanium %}

-{% ingredient buo-overview %}{% endingredient %}
-{% endif %}

 <!--- iOS -->
 {% if page.ios %}

+## Import framework

 Import the Branch framework into the view controller where you will be creating links: